haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 Martha had “buttoned up” her little sisters and brothers but she had never seen a child who stood still and waited for another person to do things for her as if she had neither hands nor feet of her own.

-“Why doesn’t tha’ put on tha’ own shoes?” she said when Mary quietly held out her foot.
+“Why doesn’t you put on you own shoes?” she said when Mary quietly held out her foot.

 “My Ayah did it,” answered Mary, staring.